ThomWright/balamb/README.md

 - include an `info` property with a unique `errorCode` and other useful information
 - have an informative error message

-In the case where a seed fails to run (its returned Promise rejects), then an error will be returned after the currently running seeds complete.
-No new seeds will be started. _Subject to change_.
+In the case where a seed fails to run (its returned Promise rejects) an error will be returned.
+All possible seeds will be run before returning the error.
+Any seeds which depend on failed seeds will be skipped.

 ## Why is this useful?